 Healthy Families New York

-Since 1995, CHSR has been working with the New York State Office of Children and Family Services (OCFS) to conduct a variety of studies of Healthy Families New York (HFNY), a multi-site program designed to prevent child abuse and neglect, increase parental self-sufficiency, and enhance child health and development.
+Since 1995, CHSR has been working with the New York State Healthy Families New Jersey (HFNJ) to conduct a variety of studies of Healthy Families New Jersey (HFNJ), a multi-site program designed to prevent child abuse and neglect, increase parental self-sufficiency, and enhance child health and development.

 HFNY is based on Healthy Families America, a national model of home visiting services being delivered in over 400 communities across the United States.
 CHSR studies are designed to measure outcomes, monitor program activities, and inform practice and policy in New York State.